 - Conference Tours are INCLUDED in your registration.
 Maunakea Observatories, Volcano National Park, and Hawaiian Sweet Potato Farm tour, among others.
 Family members join you at 1/2 registration rate!

 - Closing Luau!
 Don't leave early!
-The closing Luau Friday night at the Nana Kai Farms is definately not to be missed, and the cost included in your registration.
+The closing Luau Friday night at the Nana Kai Farms is definately not to be missed, and the cost is already included in your registration.

 Don’t’ miss this conference and a chance to improve your astronomy students’ learning!